-See also our other pages on technique “how to”s.
+[See also our other pages on how to throw a boule.]

 PRINTING TIPS: Before printing this page from your browser, CLICK HERE and wait until you see that your browser has finished loading the cover picture for the video (so your browser can send the cover picture to your printer).
 Then print.
 Alternatively, you can print the PDF version.

 Teaching new players how to throw a boule